HackZy01/CEX2DEX-PSP/README.md

 18. exit the program.
 From now on you have two options:

 19. If you have a phat 1000 you can go to ofw DEX (6.60 TT works with the debug settings and install pkg files)

+If you have a slim 2000 or a brite 3000 you can install 5.02 M33 TT (this also works on the phat 1000 btw) There are tutorials for this so i won't bother you explaining how to do it (google is your friend)